New lower bounds on scattering amplitudes: non-locality constraints: Locality, non-localizability, and S-matrix

 where $A,$ $B,$ $C$ are some positive constants and $s_0$ some energy scale squared; the Froissart bound~\cite{Froissart:1961ux} is consistently recovered in the local $\alpha=0$ case.
 Combined with the Phragm\'{e}n-Lindel\"{o}f theorem, the bound~\eqref{eq:pbbound} gives rise to the fixed-$t$ dispersion relations for the $\alpha<1$ case with a finite number of subtractions, under the assumption of the sub-exponential growth of $|\scat(s,t)|$ in the limit $|s|\to\infty$ in the cut $s$-plane.
 In particular, the number of subtractions can be two in the strictly localizable case $\alpha<1/2$.\footnote{This does not mean that the twice-subtracted dispersion relation has to be always violated in the $\alpha\geq1/2$ case.} The twice-subtracted dispersion relation leads to the so-called positivity bound on the low-energy coefficient $c_{2,0}$ as~\cite{Pham:1985cr,Adams:2006sv}

 where $\{c_{n,m}\}$ are defined by

 the condition $\im\,\scat(s,0)>0$ implied by unitarity is used in \eqref{eq:LOpositivity}.
 Hence, EFTs with negative $c_{2,0}$ cannot be embedded into strictly localizable UV completions~\cite{Tokuda:2019nqb}.
-Recently, stronger bounds on low-energy coefficients have been derived by making use of crossing symmetry~\cite{Arkani-Hamed:2020blm,Bellazzini:2020cot,Caron-Huot:2020cmc,Tolley:2020gtv}.
+Recently, stronger bounds on low-energy coefficients have been derived by making use of crossing symmetry~\cite{Arkani-Hamed:2020blm,Bellazzini:2020cot,Caron-Huot:2020cmc,Tolley:2020gtv,Sinha:2020win}.
 As suggestive observations, we will see in sec.~\ref{subsec:candidate} that the positivity bound on $c_{2,0}$ derived from the twice-subtracted dispersion relation is indeed violated in some candidates for non-localizable theories (with $\alpha\geq 1/2$).

 On the other hand, the bound \eqref{eq:pbbound} also shows that it is possible to derive dispersion relations with a finite number of subtractions even for $1/2\leq\alpha<1$.
 This means that it is still possible to derive positivity bounds on higher-order coefficients such as $c_{n,0}$ with $n\geq4$ for theories with $1/2\leq \alpha <1$~\cite{Tokuda:2019nqb}.
-It would be interesting to investigate the consequences of these bounds on non-localizable theories.
-We leave this task as a future work.
+It would be also interesting to constrain non-localizable theories by using other methods such as the S-matrix bootstrap~\cite{Paulos:2016fap,Paulos:2016but,Paulos:2017fhb}.
+We leave this aspect for a future work.